kubernetes-sigs/cluster-api/docs/book/src/user/quick-start.md

 <h1> What topology will be used for my cluster? </h1>

-The `clusterctl config cluster` command by default uses cluster templates which are provided by the infrastructure providers.
+The `clusterctl generate cluster` command by default uses cluster templates which are provided by the infrastructure providers.
 See the provider's documentation for more information.

-See the `clusterctl config cluster` [command][clusterctl config cluster] documentation for details about how to use alternative sources. for cluster templates.
+See the `clusterctl generate cluster` [command][clusterctl generate cluster] documentation for details about how to use alternative sources. for cluster templates.

 </aside>